Table of Contents

 Q1: What is Pandas?

-A: A library to work with data.
+Answer: A library to work with data.

 - Used for tables (dataframes)

-- Easy to filter and analyze data
+- Easy to analyze data

 Q2: What is data cleaning?

-A: Fixing bad or missing data.
+Answer: Fixing incorrect or missing data.

 - Remove null values

-- Fix wrong entries
+- Correct wrong entries

-✅ Case Study / Scenario-Based Questions
+✅ Case Study /Scenario-Based Questions

 Q1: How will you improve sales using data?